Sierra Leone Wedding Traditions

 Traditional Wedding Ceremony Elements

-Traditional ceremonies blend ethnic customs with religious services, featuring symbolic rituals like wrist-tying, broom jumping, and cowrie shell (en-YO-kow-ree) presentations, typically adding 30-60 minutes to the religious ceremony.
+Traditional ceremonies blend ethnic customs with religious services, featuring symbolic rituals like wrist-tying, broom jumping, and cowrie shell (en-YO-kow-ree) presentations, typically adding 30-60 minutes to the ceremony.

 Essential traditional elements include: